Where to stay in Chiang Mai

 Home to The University of Chiang Mai, there’s a youthful and upbeat vibe here which makes for a very exciting stay if you’re a younger person looking to blow off steam and make the most of your nights as well as your days.

-It’s close to the airport which makes it convenient but it can get noisy and does lack some of the old charms which many will be interested in seeing, particularly for first-time visitors to Chiang Mai.
+Staying in Nimman Road is convenient for those who want to be close to the airport.
+It can get noisy and does lack some of the old charms which many will be interested in, particularly for first-time visitors to Chiang Mai.

 It takes roughly thirty-minutes by car or bus to get to the centre of the city, which is worth bearing in mind if you’d like to spend a lot of time visiting the various attractions the city has to offer.